 The Humanities at Princeton Public Library

 The driving force behind humanities programs at the library is a Challenge Grant received in 2007 from the National Endowment for the Humanities.
-The endowment created through the grant and fundraising efforts provides funding for humanities programs now and into the future.
+The endowment created through the grant and fundraising efforts provides funding for humanities programs, collections development, and other projects now and into the future.

 What are the humanities?

 The term ‘humanities’ includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.